datum360/Datum360-API-User-Guides/Matthew/PIM360/Meta/GET attribute tree.md

 # GET /attributes/tree

 ## Description
-Get a list of available attributes
+Get a list of all available attributes as shown in Liveview attribute panel.

 ## Required Capabilities
 * CanUseAPI